-Taught by Homeopathic Vets and Homeopaths, all with farm experience, the course takes you step by step through the process of how to select the right remedy at the right time, how to use simple reference books, how to buy, store and administer remedies, and how to fit homeopathy into your health management plan or animal’s year.
+Taught by Homeopathic Vets and Homeopaths, all with farm experience, the course takes you step by step through the process of how to select the right remedy at the right time, how to use simple reference books, how to buy, store and administer remedies, and how to fit homeopathy into the health management plan or animal’s year.

 The Course in Detail

 The skill of homeopathy is knowing when and how to choose the right remedy and that is what this course has been designed to teach you.
-HAWL does not offer a silver bullet for disease or the problems created by poor husbandry, and the HAWL three day course gives only the basics of the subject.
+HAWL does not offer a silver bullet for disease or the problems created by poor husbandry, and the HAWL three day course covers only the basics of the subject.
 HAWL students learn the responsible use of homeopathy, which includes knowing their own limitations and recognising when to call the vet (preferably a homeopathic one!).
 Our former students (over 500 of them since 2001) generally report it gave them a really good start and several have now gone on to take further study and become fully qualified homeopaths.

 The course is usually run twice a year at Tetbury, and takes place over 3 non-consecutive days spread over 2 months to give the student time to use the knowledge from each day and become familiar with the new information.
 This is a practical subject, and needs practising back on the students’ own farm before new information is relevant.